Here's Our Rant About TETRA Technologies Inc. (TTI)

 Wells Fargo gave a rating of “Equal Weight” to TTI, setting the target price at $1 in the report published on March 13th of the previous year.

-During the last 5 trading sessions, TTI fell by -13.31%, which changed the moving average for the period of 200-days by -18.40% in comparison to the 20-day moving average, which settled at $3.20.
-In addition, TETRA Technologies Inc. saw 7.75% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TTI rose by +16.67%, which changed the moving average for the period of 200-days by -1.07% in comparison to the 20-day moving average, which settled at $3.29.
+In addition, TETRA Technologies Inc. saw 30.63% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading